Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/state-meta/README.md

-Meta data: data not related to gameplay itself.
-Usually shared between apps on the site, though a copy makes sense in savegames (really? will be overwritten each time)
-* internal user id
-* user name
-* some prefs
-* user rights regarding the game
-* ...

-TODO: redo entirely.
-Not related to the boring rpg, this is generic.
-TODO switch that to an account, separated
+Meta data: data that does not originate from the gameplay but may affect it, ex. is the user logged in?
+We may want to reward that.

+May be overwritten each session.